12 Rules For Life, Beyond Order, and Unions

-3 Getting cancers is an unlucky break which is distributed evenly to everyone; it’s just blameless ill-luck!
-Not completely true!
+3. Getting cancers is an unlucky break which is distributed evenly to everyone; it’s just blameless ill-luck.
+Not completely true.
 While cancers might possess important genetic components or elements, many cancers can be assuaged by better life-style choices such as a proper low carbohydrate diet, exercise, and other good habits.
 Here are a few other similar myths: sugar isn’t as bad as artificial sweeteners.
 Are you insane?
 Processed sugar is deadly and you’d be wise to eliminate it completely from your diet.
 People need salt.
 Sure, if you’re a professional soccer player or an Olympic athlete and under 25 years old playing some extreme sport, then you could add a little dirty salt to your food.
 Jarred Diamond studied a tribe of African Hunter-Gatherers who had less salt in a year than you’d get from a single tiny bag of chips.
-Another: Everyone knows the rule is: ‘Calories in, calorie out’, right?
+Another: Everyone knows the rule is ‘Calories in, calories out’, right?
 No, not true.
-It takes way more energy to burn your excess body fat than to put on that surplus fat in the first place, and BTW, if you cut open a human cadaver their fat looks just like beef, pork or lamb fat in your fridge.
-Ugh!
-Next!
+It takes way more energy to burn your excess body fat than to put on that surplus fat in the first place, and by the way, if you cut open a human cadaver their fat looks just like beef, pork or lamb fat in your fridge, yuck!
+Next.

-10 You can get certified info in totality online from bloggers and by googling what you need if you are careful.
+12 You can get certified info in totality online from bloggers and by googling what you need if you are careful.
 No, absolutely false.
-You must read books, and read long tall and hard for many decades.
+You must read books, and read, long tall and hard for many decades.
 You must never try to cheat on the 10,000 hour rule.
 You must not believe in conspiracy theories, if you do, it is because you believe in some manner or other that there is a supernatural or teleological order, and therefore your threshold for belief because of it, has been diminished.
-Just as the human auto-immune system is weakened by eating processed food and not doing enough exercising, you deteriorate the rational facility of your mind by believing in shit without evidence!
-Don’t consider the airy-fairy!
+Just as the human auto-immune system is weakened by eating processed food and not doing enough exercising, you deteriorate the rational faculty of your mind by believing in shit without evidence!
+Don’t consider the airy-fairy.
 If you want to understand ‘The Theory of Relativity’ then guess who wrote a book for the laymen called ‘Relativity’?
 Nearly all accomplished scientists – thousands of them – have written and summarized their theories for the Invisible Pedestrian.
-That’s you!
-People say no one reads anymore: TFB!
-(Total F--king Bullshit!) and BBB (Bullshit Baffles Brains!)
-Smart people, (and dumb people like me who try to be smart), read!
-Five hundred pages a day or three books a week, that’s the rule (and read above your level as often as you can), and do at least 45 minutes of vigorous exercise a day (and hike, jog, swim, walk and bike as much as possible).
+That’s you and me.
+People say no one reads anymore: TFB.
+(Total F--king Bullshit.) and BBB (Bullshit Baffles Brains).
+Smart people, (and dumb people like me who try to be smart), read.
+Five hundred pages a day or three books a week, that’s the rule (and read above your level as often as you can), and do at least one hour of vigorous exercise a day (and hike, jog, swim, walk and bike as much as possible).

-When I started to read alternative theories which differed from neo-Marxist and second-thought Keynesian version of truth, (that is, the Classical Austrian Economists), I at first thought this view unworthy of serious attention.
+When I started to read alternative theories which differed from neo-Marxist ones and second-thought Keynesian versions of truth, (that is, the individual Classical Austrian Economists), I at first thought this view unworthy of serious attention.
 I was not yet a libertarian but had read Thomas Szasz with some sympathy.
-In a lecture on Keynesian economics at university, a random fellow student rose in the Q & A part and asked the Neo-Marxist professor what he thought of Friedrich Hayek.
+In a lecture on Keynesian economics at university, a random fellow student rose in the Q and A, and asked the Neo-Marxist professor what he thought of Friedrich Hayek.
 His response was exceedingly negative and defensive going so far as to suggest to the entire lecture hall not to bother even to read him as he had been completely refuted.
 The next day I read The Road to Serfdom, and soon also his other endearing and important works.
-I eventually came to realize that he was one of the most profound thinkers of our times.
+I eventually came to realize that he was one of the most profound thinkers of our times, a philosopher of reason.

 What does this have to do with Unions?